randallcampher/ETL-Automated-SQL/README.md

 # 🏢 Retail Data Warehouse & Analytics Solution (Client Engagement)

 Welcome to the **Retail Data Warehouse & Analytics Solution** repository.
-This project was executed as a professional consulting engagement for a mid-sized retail client aiming to modernise their data infrastructure and enhance their analytics capabilities.
+This project was executed as a professional consulting engagement for a retail client aiming to modernise their data infrastructure and enhance their analytics capabilities.

 ---